Chameleon-Vision/chameleon-docs/docs/source/overview/features.rst

 Widespread Camera Support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Chameleon Vision supports a large family of :ref:`USB camera<supported-cameras>`.
 This allows you to get the most flexibility compared to other solutions.
-The Chameleon Vision Team recommends the `PS3ye <https://www.amazon.com/Sony-Station-Camera-Packaging-PlayStation-3/dp/B0735KNH2X/ref=sr_1_1?keywords=playstation+camera+3&qid=1574467704&sr=8-1>`_ for maximum performance.
+The Chameleon Vision Team recommends the PS3ye Camera (found on Amazon and other vendors) for maximum performance.

 .. note::